Ranking - Education (iPhone)

 • Add your own teaching materials—including documents, worksheets, web links, photos, and videos

-• Engage every learner by including apps, books, videos, podcasts and more from iTunes, App Store, and iBooks
+• Engage every learner using apps, books, videos, podcasts and more from iTunes, App Store, and iBooks

 • Add instructions or comments to PDFs with built-in annotation tools